iosonobert/pawsey-containers/hpc-python/jupyter-gdal/README.md

 Build the docker file locally and push the container to dockerhub

-sudo docker build --progress=plain -t mrayson/ocean_stats:latest .
+sudo docker build --progress=plain -t mrayson/jupyter-gdal:latest .

 Test it runs

-sudo docker run mrayson/ocean_stats:latest python -c "from sfoda.utils import maptools;print('GDAL import OK')"
+sudo docker run mrayson/jupyter-gdal:latest python -c "from osgeo import ogr;print('GDAL import OK')"

 (It will crash due to not finding a file but should load the libraries fine...)